Ways to Make Money Blogging

 So how do you get started then, you ask?
 If you have fairly low traffic numbers you can do what is called curated ads where you work one-on-one with companies that you know and love to sell them ad space on your website.

 Curated ads are a little bit different than pure affiliate commissions.
-You are selling space in your sidebar or the top of every blog post.
-You can charge a flat money fee, a fee for impressions, or a fee when visitors click through.
+You are selling placements in your sidebar, in your footer, or the top of every blog post.
+You can charge a flat fee, a fee for impressions, or a fee when visitors click through.
 Small businesses are a great target for you to pitch your site and ad space too.
-When approaching small businesses, show them your great articles or product reviews and the amount of traffic to related content on your website.
+When approaching small businesses, show them your great articles or product reviews and the amount of organic traffic to related content on your website.
 The goal is to show them that you can get their product or service showcased in front of potential new customers.

-The nice part about curated ads is that you can display them on your website, send them via emails, and talk about them in your podcats.
+The nice part about curated ads is that you can display them on your website, send them via emails, and talk about them in your podcast.

 Sponsored Blog Posts